 “You’re the reason SLT gives us a hard time!
 (One teacher says to the other).
 A decent leader should have a damned good idea as to whose books need monitoring and whose can be used as exemplars.
 Middle leaders should be scrutinising their team’s books regularly and sharing the findings in a non-Judgemental way, but a way which is very clear about their high expectations.
 This is just too important to leave the chance.”

 DIRT (Directed Improved Reflection Time) features, as well as the “meaningless empty praise ‘Well done!'”
-I can only agree with Didau once more, that “over the past few years, the thing that improved most in my teaching is without doubt my marking”.
+I can only agree with Didau once more, that “over the past few years, the thing that improved most in my teaching is, without doubt, my marking”.
 Ron Berger’s Ethic of Excellence has an important, yet short feature, as well as Dylan Wiliam (who features throughout); “that feedback should be more work for the recipient than the donor.”
 Marking is planning and marking is differentiation serve as important and vital reminders for every teacher.
-If we can get it right, not only can we reduce our workload, but we can make significant difference to student progress in our classrooms.
+If we can get it right, not only can we reduce our workload, but we can make a significant difference to student progress in our classrooms.

 In the concluding chapter of the book, Didau explains why literacy is so important and that we must model literacy by making the implicit explicit.
 The secret of literacy indeed!
 The book is supported with some useful appendices and a vast range of (impressive) references, sources and blog addresses.
 It’s a great book.
 Well worth the money and one I will be re-visiting.